Giuliano Poletti

 Giuliano Poletti ([dʒuˈljaːno poˈletti]; born 19 November 1951) is an Italian politician.
 He was appointed minister of labour and social policies on 22 February 2014 by Prime Minister Matteo Renzi, and also served in the cabinet of Paolo Gentiloni.

 Biography

-Poletti was born near Imola, in the Province of Bologna, in 1951; his parents were farmers.
+Poletti was born in Imola, in the Province of Bologna, in 1951; his parents were farmers.
 During 1970s he attended the Agricultural Technical Institute of Imola.

 He became a member of the Italian Communist Party and, from 1976 to 1979 he was appointed alderman to Agriculture and Productive Activities in his hometown.

 He was later elected at the Provincial Council of Bologna for the Democratic Party of the Left, the heir of the Communist Party.

-On 12 December 2002 Poletti was elected President of Legacoop, the main is a cooperative federation in Italy, which he led until 21 February 2014, when he was appointed Minister of Labour and Social Policies in the government of Matteo Renzi.
+On 12 December 2002 Poletti was elected President of Legacoop, the main cooperative federation in Italy, which he led until 21 February 2014, when he was appointed Minister of Labour and Social Policies in the government of Matteo Renzi.